I have graduated from University of California, Davis in 2013. I am now working at NVIDIA.

-I am very fortunate to work with Prof. John Owens.
+I was very fortunate to work with Prof. John Owens for my PhD.

 Before moving to Davis, I did my masters and undergraduate studies at